sol-eng/powerpoint/README.md

 # R Markdown to PowerPoint

 You can render PowerPoint presentations from R Markdown documents.
 This capability is made possible by recent improvements to [Pandoc](http://pandoc.org/releases.html).
+See this [guide for getting started with RStudio](http://colorado.rstudio.com:3939/powerpoint/getting-started.html).

 ![](img/rmd2ppt.png)